4… having become as much better than the angels, as He has inherited a more excellent name than they.

 “To whom then will you liken Me that I would be his equal?” says the Holy One.
 (Isa.
 40:25)

 So yes, God is incomparable in the absolute sense.
-Theologians often use terms to speak of God as “other than” anything else.
+Theologians often use terms to speak of Him as “other than” anything else.
 To describe His power, they say there is nothing more powerful than Him.
 He is always greater than all else because He is other than all else.
-He is the Creator, and He created everything else.
-All existence comprises two groups of entities: the first group contains one and only one entity, and that is God, who is entirely self-existing, who always was and never had a beginning.
+Nothing can limit Him in anyway.
+All existence comprises two groups of entities: the first contains one and only one entity, and that is God, who is entirely self-existing, who always was and never had a beginning.
 God created the second group, which includes everything else.
-These are completely separate categories of existence: self-existence and created existence.
+These are entirely separate categories: self-existence and created existence.

 We believers worship the incomparable One, who has appeared to us as the Son of God, “For great is the Lord, and greatly to be praised” (1 Chr.
 16:25).